Clauvin/Quarter_Circle_Forward_PUNCH_Mod/README.md

 6. Relics inspired by Cammy, Dhalsim, Blanka, Zangief and a secret guest.
 7. Starting support to Nexus Mods.
-8. Translation of the mod's created text so far to PT-BR. (all future milestones will launch with EN localization, PT-BR will come after a round of balancing)
-9. One boss relic for Boxer, Claw and Sagat, respectively. (about the names chosen here, check https://en.wikipedia.org/wiki/Street_Fighter_II:_The_World_Warrior#Regional_differences)
+8. One boss relic for Boxer, Claw, Sagat and Dictator, respectively. (about the names chosen here, check https://en.wikipedia.org/wiki/Street_Fighter_II:_The_World_Warrior#Regional_differences)
-10. Focus in Dictator's inspired relic. (only in his relic because it will use the Friendly Minions mod)
+9. Focus in Akuma's inspired relic.
-11. Focus in T. Hawk relic (only in his relic because it will trigger events, and that's different from all the other relics so far)
+10. Focus in T. Hawk relic (only in his relic because it will trigger events, and that's different from all the other relics so far)
-12. Relics inspired by Fei Long and Deejay. (number unknown)
+11. Relics inspired by Fei Long and Deejay. (number unknown)
+12. ?????????????????????
-13. ?????????????????????
+13. Undefined extra content.
-14. Reworking of 1 Custom Modifier revolving around fighter's set relics to make the equivalent of mini-characters, as a test. (use Blademaster Perk system together with relic that triggers them)
+14. Test of 1 Custom Modifier revolving around fighter's set relics to make the equivalent of mini-characters, as a test. (use Blademaster Perk system together with relic that triggers them)
-15. Reworking of other Custom Modifiers to have more mini-characters.
+15. Reworking of other Custom Modifiers to have more mini-characters, IF I'm fine with the results above
-16. Update of beta art and sound assets to release version
+16. Update of beta art and sound assets to v1.0
 17. Polishing, refactoring and balancing.

 (and here we reach v1.0)

+18. Translation of the mod to PT-BR. (all future milestones will launch with EN localization, PT-BR will come after a round of balancing)
+19. Adding Cameos from other fighting games.
-18. Synergy and adaptation with Infinite Spire.
+20. Synergy and adaptation with Infinite Spire.
 (Black cards?
 Black cards. o9)
-19. Boss inspired by Street Fighter 2 stuff.
+21. Boss inspired by Street Fighter 2 stuff.
-20. Synergy with Halation.
+22. Synergy with Halation.
 (Simulated Spire?
 Yep.)
-21. Add a Challenge to Challenge The Spire. (which one?
-Hm...)
-22. Synergy and adaptation with other mods.
+23. Synergy and adaptation with other mods.
+(Googly Eyes included)

-And MAYBE (not making promises here)
+And MAYBE in the future, for a v2.0 (not making promises here)

-23. Synergy with Googly Eyes
+24. Elite monsters.
+25. Extra events.
-24. Cards inspired by moves of fighting games (and here I include Smash), that can be get through events or other mod's access to a hidden character.
+26. Cards inspired by moves of fighting games (and here I include Smash), that can be get through events or other mod's access to a hidden character.
-25. Special shop with stuff from this mod (cards above mentioned included) and removal with a good discount.
+27. Special shop with stuff from this mod (cards above mentioned included) and removal with a good discount.
-26. Elite monsters.
-27. Extra events.

 # Requirements